CoreyCole/datastar/LLM_context/alpine.ai.md

 ### Dropdown Implementation Notes

-When implementing dropdowns with DataStar, consider these key points:
+When implementing dropdowns with Datastar, consider these key points:

 1. **Signal Structure**: Choose between global signals or namespaced/component-specific signals based on your needs:

    - Global signals (`data-signals-dropdown_open="false"`) are simpler but can conflict across multiple dropdowns
    - Namespaced signals (`data-signals-dropdown.isOpen="false"`) provide better organization and isolation

-2. **Click-Outside Detection**: In Alpine.js, you'd use `@click.away`, but in DataStar you can achieve this with:
+2. **Click-Outside Detection**: In Alpine.js, you'd use `@click.away`, but in Datastar you can achieve this with:

    ```html
    <div